 Versioning is a feature commonly found in Google Slides, Powerpoint et alii.
 As its name indicates, versioning automatically saves and manages older versions of your deck, so you can return to them weeks or even months later.
 Very convenient if like me, you are prone to second thoughts.

-Build a great startup first, a great pitch deck second.
+So build a great startup first, a great pitch deck second.